otolaa/eda_to_xml/README.md

-## eda.yandex to xml
+## eda.yandex to xml - file

-0 - parse detaul page and to xml
+This script parse detail - page and write to xml - file

 ```
  # 0 - brand place company